DevOps is like Agile but applied beyond the software team. The real question, however, is: which approach would win in a fight?

 Scrum primarily refers to the Agile principle “Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.”
 (Welcome change requests, even at late stages of development.
 Agile processes use changes as a competitive advantage for the customer.).

 Continuous delivery is mainly related to the Agile principle “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.”
 (The top priority is to keep customers happy by providing valuable software early and continuously.)

 In conclusion, it should be noted that neither Agile nor DevOps should be understood as independent corporate goals.
-Both are culture-related movements designed to provide the company with inspiration for better ways to achieve goals.
+Both are culture-related movements designed to inspire the company for better ways to achieve goals.
 Agile and DevOps work better together than in rivalry.
-If you want to avoid confrontations between the two ideas, you have to deal with the values and principles on which they are based.
+If you want to avoid confrontations between the two ideas, you have to deal with the values and principles they are based on.
 Fast, too narrow definitions lead to silo thinking.
 Now that you know that there is more to Agile than just Scrum and there is more to DevOps than just CD, you can take advantage of the powerful combination of Agile and DevOps.

 You can also visit our sister sites for similar posts: Business.